Accredited and Nationally Recognized

 Should I care about accreditation?

 Absolutely.
 Accreditation by a regional commission that’s recognized by the U.S. Department of Education is important.
 It’s your proof that outside evaluators have carefully reviewed an institution’s programs and policies.
 Many businesses, school districts, and other organizations prefer to hire graduates of programs that are regionally accredited.
-Regional accreditation also allows you to transfer more easily to other universities.
+Regional accreditation also allows you to transfer more easily to other universities and assures employers that you've earned a credible, respected degree.

 Why is WGU’s regional accreditation important?